prb28/vscode-amiga-assembly/docs/instructions/eori.md

 V:= toggled if bit 1 of data = 1; unchanged otherwise<br/>
 C:= toggled if bit 0 of data = 1; unchanged otherwise<br/>

-# EORI to SR EOR immediate to status register
+# EORI to SR - Exclusive-OR immediate to status register

 ## Operation
 IF [S] = 1<br/>